mablack/cordova-diagnostic-plugin/README.md

 - Target SDK Platform - e.g. Android 10.0 (API 29)
 - Google Repository

-Also make sure you have the latest release of the `cordova-android` platform installed.
-You can check if the Android platform in your Cordova project is up-to-date using `cordova platform check android` and if it's not, update it using `cordova platform rm android && cordova platform add android@latest`.
+* Make sure you have a [supported version](#minimum-supported-versions) of the `cordova-android` platform installed.
+    * You can check if the Android platform in your Cordova project is up-to-date using `cordova platform check android` and if it's not, update it using `cordova platform rm android && cordova platform add android@latest`.
+    * Since `cordova.plugins.diagnostic@6` the recommended Cordova Android platform version is `cordova-android@9.0.0` (which includes AndroidX support).
+    * To use this plugin with `cordova-android@8`, install [cordova-plugin-androidx](https://github.com/dpa99c/cordova-plugin-androidx) and [cordova-plugin-androidx-adapter](https://github.com/dpa99c/cordova-plugin-androidx-adapter).

-Phonegap Build uses should use the latest available CLI version ([listed here](https://build.phonegap.com/current-support)) by specifying using the `phonegap-version` tag in your `config.xml`.
+* Phonegap Build uses should use the latest available CLI version ([listed here](https://build.phonegap.com/current-support)) by specifying using the `phonegap-version` tag in your `config.xml`.

 # Installation